LastLightStudios/KivyTextAdventureGame/README.md

 ## Overview
-This game is a collaboration between a friend and I. This game will be a text based RPG with context menu the bottom to act as a controller for the Player.
+This game is a collaboration between a friend and I. This game will be a text based RPG with the context menu in the bottom to act as a controller for the Player.

 This is the latest progress video: https://www.youtube.com/watch?v=89AgGVK0FEY